-Second, we will analyze the second group of top law schools.
-The average cost of tuition for this grouping is $38,308 which applied to the same three-year figure would come out to $114,924.
+We will analyze the second group of top law schools.
+The average cost of tuition for this grouping is $38,308, which applied to the same three-year figure would come out to $114,924.
 These figures were calculated in the same format as described above in the first grouping.

 Adding back in the $76,000 for the undergraduate degree and you have a total completion cost of $190,924 to go from high school graduate, all the way through passing the Bar.

-Finally, we will analyze the third grouping of top law degrees in the United States.
+Grouping of top law degrees in the United States.
 The average cost of these schools does not vary significantly from the second grouping at $37,500.
-This would lead to a three-year grad school cost of $112,500, with a total cost of $188,500 to become a lawyer.
+This would lead to a three-year grad school cost of $112,500, with a total price of $188,500 to become a lawyer.

-As the above data indicates, it could take a large number of loans to be able to complete a law degree from one of the most prestige’s law schools in the country.
+As the above data indicate, it could take a large number of loans to be able to complete a law degree from one of the most prestige’s law schools in the country.